ChrstphrHll/npc_gen/students/Hazel Winters.md

 ---
 ### Description
 - 4th year Firbolg Monk in Burk
-- straight black hair that's put back in a short pony tail, Hazel eyes, and Pale Green skin
+- short curly auburn hair that's braided, Hazel eyes, and Pale Green skin
 - Is Political and Stupid, and has Entrepreneurial as their ideal

 ### Organizations